-This recipe for Air Fryer Carrots is a perfect example of a simple easy side dish that you make without having to use your big kitchen oven.
-Just toss together some sliced carrots with some oil and you’re good to go.
+This recipe for Air Fryer Baby Carrots is a perfect example of a simple easy side dish that you make without having to use your big kitchen oven.

-- Feel free to glaze your carrots with honey, brown sugar, coconut sugar, or maple syrup.
+- Feel free to serve the carrots straight out of the air fryer, or glaze your carrots with honey, brown sugar, coconut sugar, or maple syrup.